karishmagarikapalli/VirtualReality_Project_2/README.md

 - Rohith: Assets Collection, Model designs and Report.
 - Karishma: UI Design, Safe path and Report.
 - Vamsi: Scripting, Risky path and functionality.

+## Mid Review Feedback
+- This sounds like a Mario VR.
+Do the virus move?
+Are the masks hidden?
+-> PacMan was kind of our inspiration.
+Some virus particles move and some don't.
+Masks are openly available and are not hidden.

+- Are there any guidance on screen like a map Or how can we find or avoid items on the navigation paths?
+-> There are navigation arrow board to guide the player.
+Items are visible and have to be manually avoided by the player.

+- Please make these clear and support users on navigating.
+Also, health status should be available.
+Are there any timer as in Super Mario?
+-> Support for navigation is provided.
+Health status is available.
+There are no timers.

+## Future Scope
+- Including more levels in different settings
+- Using voice as interface (speech recognition to select options)

 ## Useful Links
 - Report -> https://github.com/karishmagarikapalli/VirtualReality_Project_2/blob/main/README.md